 This is a little trickier to do in GIS than the straight-line buffer.
-Currently Network Analyst, the tool that creates network buffers, has not been released for ArcGIS, so this must be done in ArcView 3.3 and then re-imported into ArcGIS.
+Initially Network Analyst, the tool that creates network buffers, had not been released for ArcGIS, so this must be done in ArcView 3.3 and then re-imported into ArcGIS.

-In addition, there are some added complications, particularly for smaller buffers in street patterns dominated by cul-de-sacs.
-Network Analyst works by finding points on the network in this case the street-a specified distance along the network from the starting point.
-It then joins these points into some kind of polygon.
-For 200-meter buffers in areas without many cross streets, 200 meters might just result in a long, skinny line up and down a single street.
+In addition, there were some added complications in the TCWS study, particularly for smaller buffers in street patterns dominated by cul-de-sacs.
+These early versions of Network Analyst worked by finding points on the network-in this case the street-a specified distance along the network from the starting point.
+It then joined these points into some kind of polygon.
+For 200meter buffers in areas without many cross streets, 200 meters might just result in a long, skinny line up and down a single street.
 This results in a buffer that does not intersect with land use, street trees, or other items outside of the road right of way.
 We could not find any direction for this in the literature, so created a minimum buffer for those of 15 meters on each side of the road center line for 185 (200 minus 15) meters each way or approximately 12,000 meters squared or 1.2 hectares.
 Overall, approximately 60 buffers, or roughly 8 percent of buffers, received this minimum size.
 We in fact came to this in two steps.
 First we ran minimum buffers on zero or almost-zero network buffers, but these minimums ended up being bigger than some of the standard network buffers up to 12,000 square meters, given slight curves in the road and the odd intersection.
 So then we expanded the number of minimum buffers to all those under 12,000 square meters.
 This also involved moving starting points out to the right of way, where they were close (in two cases they were far and were not moved).

-We ended up with approximately 656 unmodified features; 57 that were edited by moving the points out to the road and running them through Network Analyst, taking the resulting road features, and buffering them by 15 meters; and 2 features set to have 200-meter network buffers of 0 square meters.
+We ended up with approximately 656 unmodified buffers; 57 that were edited by moving the points out to the road and running them through Network Analyst, taking the resulting road features, and buffering them by 15 meters; and 2 buffers set to have 200-meter network buffers of 0 square meters because the buildings were so far from the road they made this appropriate.

-5. GIS Approach (Original version; updated approach and steps for ArcGIS 9.1 are below and it is important to read the companion manual to understand the differences.)
+5. GIS Approach (Original version; updated approach and steps for ArcGIS 9.1 are below and it is important to use the companion manual which we believe presents a better version.)